China Oct official services PMI falls to 52.4 vs 53.2 in Sep - Up News Info

 Analysts say the services sector, which was slower to recover from the pandemic than manufacturing, is more vulnerable to sporadic COVID-19 outbreaks, clouding the outlook for the much anticipated rebound in consumption in the months to come.

-The official June composite PMI, which includes both manufacturing and services activity, fell to 50.8 from September’s 51.7.
-(Reporting by Ryan Woo and Gabriel Crossley; editing by Richard Pullin)
+The official October composite PMI, which includes both manufacturing and services activity, fell to 50.8 from September’s 51.7.
+(Reporting by Ryan Woo and Gabriel Crossley; Editing by Richard Pullin)